indiana-university/rivet-docs/content/jobs/front-end-developer.md

 - Help make decisions about front-end technologies we’ll use to develop and evolve our design system
 - Write clear, concise, and approachable documentation for every skill level

-**We are especially looking for candidates with the following**:
+## Requirements
+Our ideal candidate has:

-- Experience with maintaining and scaling design systems
+- Experience maintaining and scaling design systems
-- A thoughtful approach to design systems and front-end architecture
-- Experience writing, and passion for, JavaScript.
+- Experience writing modular, modern JavaScript.
 Although using frameworks like React and Vue will be a part of the Front-end Developer’s responsibility, we are looking for someone with strong knowledge of vanilla JavaScript.
-- Deep knowledge of, and passion for writing modular, scalable CSS
+- Experience writing modular, scalable CSS using a preprocessor like Sass
-- Passion for accessibility and performance
+- Experience evaulating the accessibility, readability, and performance of front-end code
+- Enthusiasm about design systems and front-end architecture
+- A commitment to ongoing learning about principles, best practices, and tools

-**Please provide example of your work including**:
+When applying, please provide examples of your work, including:

 - Pattern libraries or style guides you have created
-- Github repositories with JavaScript, HTML, and CSS/Sass you have written
+- GitHub repositories with JavaScript, HTML, and CSS/Sass you have written
 - Links to any visual design work you’ve done in the past
 - Samples/links to any writing you may have done, including documentation